schuttebj/linc-print-frontend/src/components/common/FilterBar-Usage-Guide.md

 # FilterBar Component Usage Guide

 The FilterBar component provides a clean, modern search and filter interface for list pages.
-It replaces the previous complex form layouts with a streamlined design that includes a main search field, filter chips, and applied filter management.
+It features a simplified layout with a search bar, advanced search panel, and applied filter management.

 ## Features

-- **Main search field** on the left for quick searches (like ID numbers)
+- **Half-width search field** for quick searches (like ID numbers)
-- **Filter chips** that open dropdowns when clicked
+- **Advanced Search button** that opens a collapsible panel with all filters
-- **Applied filters** shown as removable chips
+- **Applied filters** shown as removable chips below the search bar
-- **Icon-based action buttons** for search and clear
+- **Icon-based action buttons** with small rounded corners
+- **Collapsible advanced filters panel** with all filter fields organized in a grid
 - **URL state preservation** for navigation
 - **Responsive design** that works on all screen sizes